Pentecost: Is It More Than Acts 2?

 Karaites therefore always celebrate Shavuot on a Sunday, rather than the rabbinic custom of celebrating 49 days from the second day of Pessah (or on the 6th of Sivan).
 (Laying down the (Oral) law.
 Jerusalem Post.
 May 22, 2007. http://www.jpost.com/servlet/Satellite?cid=1178708657471&pagename=JPost/JPArticle/ShowFull)

-We in the Living Church of God believe that Pentecost falls on Sunday, May 27 in 2007 as well (see: Winnail D. World Ahead Weekly Update, May 24, 2007).
+We in the real Church of God agree that Pentecost fell on Sunday, May 27 in 2007 as well.
 Perhaps that one of the reasons that Acts 2:1 states that the Day of Pentecost had fully come this was because it was observed on the biblically correct counted date and not have the date that Jews who preferred a date from oral tradition used (Jesus also kept Passover on a different date than most Jews do also).

 Anyway, notice that even within Judaism, those who rely on oral tradition above scriptures make many errors.
 More information on biblical interpretation is in the article What is the Appropriate Form of Biblical Interpretation?